Social Media Compliance For Regulated Industries: All You Need To Know

 Key Social Media Regulations For Healthcare

-When communicating on social media, ensure that you never any PHI (Protected Health Information) of patients or prospects.
+When communicating on social media, ensure that you never have any PHI (Protected Health Information) of patients or prospects.
 Here's a list of these PHI examples:

 -